openraven/magpie-quickrun/README.md

 ```
 This will fire shut down any previous Docker infrastructure, build a new Magpie image, and and start your discovery and policy scans.
 Scan reports and violations will show up in the output.

+### DMAP
+Magpie Quickrun also attempts to map data servcies (non-native) running on EC2 instances.
+This requires credentials that have Lambda management capabilities.
+If you'd like to disable DMAP set `MAGPIE_DMAP=false` in your environment prior to running `./magpie.sh`
 ## Looking at the raw asset data

 You need to remove the `--exit-code-from magpie` from `magpie.sh` in order to utilize this feature.